SUMMARY OF DATA

 Since the 1990’s, the Office of Juvenile Justice and Delinquency Prevention (OJJDP) has administered two biennial surveys: the Juvenile Residential Facility Census (JRFC) and the Census of Juveniles in Residential Placement (CJRP).
 For more information on OJJDP Resources and Bulletins, click here.

-In August 2016, OJJDP released a Data Snapshot from the full publication of the 2014 JRFC results, which were released in October 2016.
-This Snapshot indicated that 47% of detention facilities and 46% of training schools isolated youth to control unruly behavior.
+A JRFC Data Snapshot released by OJJDP in August 2016 indicated that 47% of detention facilities and 46% of training schools isolated youth to control unruly behavior.
 According to data from the 2012 CJRP, 22% of all facilities, 44% of detention centers, and 47% of training schools reported using isolation for more than four hours to control behavior.
 The full report confirmed that 79% of facilities locked youth in their rooms when they were out of control.
 Almost one-quarter of facilities locked youth in their sleeping rooms for some portion of the day, and 21% of facilities locked in youth in their rooms when youth were suicidal.
 Read more in an article in ThinkProgress.

 In 2010, OJJDP published results from a new survey called the Survey of Youth in Residential Placement (SYRP).
 The SYRP was based on data collected in 2003 directly from youth in placement through anonymous interviews.
 The SYRP found that 35% of youth reported being isolated – locked up alone or confined to their room with no contact with other residents.
 The vast majority of youth who were isolated (87%) say this was for longer than 2 hours and more than half (55%) say it was for longer than 24 hours.
 In 2009, an OJJDP study by Lindsay Hayes describes a “strong relationship between juvenile suicide and room confinement,” finding that 50% of the victims were in solitary at the time of their deaths.